jainyk/reactjs/README.md

 ### Step 5: Configure the Jumphost
-We have installed some services such as Docker, Terraform, Kubectl, eksctl, AWSCLI, Trivy
+I have installed some services such as Docker, Terraform, Kubectl, eksctl, AWSCLI, Trivy

 Validate whether all our tools are installed or not.
 ```